Search here...

 PG

-Strange things start happening once a family moves into a house that they find out was built over a cemetery in this classic thriller movie.
+Strange things start happening once a family moves into a house they find out was built over a cemetery in this classic thriller movie.
+Malevolent spirits invade their home, and the central storyline focuses on the mysterious disappearance of their youngest daughter.

 Goosebumps